trustwallet/trust-web3-provider/README.md

 To install it:

 Step 1.
-Add jitpack in your root build.gradle at the end of repositories:
+Add jitpack to `repositories` in your root `build.gradle` file:

 ```groovy
 allprojects {